davidbalian/key-cy-properties-loop/SHORTCODE_REFERENCE.md

 ### `[properties_map]`

-Displays an interactive Google Maps view with property markers, filters, and property cards.
+Displays an interactive Google Maps view with property markers and property cards.
+Can be connected to external filters for dynamic updates.

 **Attributes:**